Non-tariff barriers to trade: Non-tariff barriers today

 With the exception of export subsidies and quotas, NTBs are most similar to the tariffs.
 Tariffs for goods production were reduced during the eight rounds of negotiations in the WTO and the General Agreement on Tariffs and Trade (GATT).
 After lowering of tariffs, the principle of protectionism demanded the introduction of new NTBs such as technical barriers to trade (TBT).
 According to statements made at United Nations Conference on Trade and Development (UNCTAD, 2005), the use of NTBs, based on the amount and control of price levels has decreased significantly from 45% in 1994 to 15% in 2004, while use of other NTBs increased from 55% in 1994 to 85% in 2004.

-Increasing consumer demand for safe and environment friendly products also have had their impact on increasing popularity of TBT.
+Increasing consumer demand for safe and environmentally friendly products also have had their impact on increasing popularity of TBT.
 Many NTBs are governed by WTO agreements, which originated in the Uruguay Round (the TBT Agreement, SPS Measures Agreement, the Agreement on Textiles and Clothing), as well as GATT articles.
-NTBs in the field of services have become as important as in the field of trade in goods.
+NTBs in the field of professional services have become as important as in the field of trade in goods.

 Most of the NTB can be defined as protectionist measures, unless they are related to difficulties in the market, such as externalities and information asymmetries between consumers and producers of goods.
 An example of this is safety standards and labeling requirements.

-The need to protect sensitive to import industries, as well as a wide range of trade restrictions, available to the governments of industrialized countries, forcing them to resort to use the NTB, and putting serious obstacles to international trade and world economic growth.
-Thus, NTBs can be referred as a new form of protection which has replaced tariffs as an old form of protection.